Lialikelala/Image-Stitcher/README.md

 For example, if you have a bunch of images of a manhwa chapter ripped from a site that are too short, simply upload the images you want to combine together at the same time.
 The script will automatically combine them vertically into a longer panel.
 You can then download that produced image.

+Expect more updates to come soon!
+I plan to increase functionality as much as possible (as well as update the UI to be more pleasing to the eye).

 FYI: Look near the bottom of this document for the **Installation Guide** if you need help.
 I also have a YouTube video tutorial for using Image Stitcher (both versions): https://www.youtube.com/watch?v=cCSRCmCfyhs

+___

 **Got Input?
 Contact me. :D**
 *Hi!
 My name is Lia.
 I enjoy helping with Manhwa/Manhua scanlation projects.
 I’m not a coder.
 Most of my script was heavily reliant on ChatGPT’s input (I maxed out on conversations so many times because I was asking so many questions lmao), and I’ve just stumbled my way through to something that actually works.
 I’ve learned more about coding in html and Javascript in the past three days I’ve been working on this non-stop than I have ever before in my life lol… and I still know basically nothing.*